98% Success Rate

 We wake up very early today and drive to Paro Dzong to further take part in the festivities.
 We witness the Thongdroel ceremony which also marks the final day of the annual festival.
 During the event, a large religious painting of Guru Rinpoche made of cloth is unfolded on the side of the Dzong.
 The silk Thangka is so large that it covers the face of an entire building and is considered one of the most sacred blessings in the whole of Bhutan.
 Next, drive to Thimphu for an overnight stay.
 In Thimphu, we tour the Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), the nunnery temple, the mini-zoo to see Takin, the national animal of Bhutan and the radio tower (for a great view of the Thimphu Valley and the Thimphu Dzong).
 After lunch, we visit other landmarks of Thimphu including the National Institute of Traditional Medicine, Bhutanese traditional painting school, folk-heritage museum, the majestic Tashichho Dzong and the traditional paper factory.
 Overnight in Thimphu.

-After breakfast, we drive to Punakha via Dochu La Pass (3,100m), where on a clear day we get spectacular views of the Himalayas.
-Next, we drive downhill through rhododendron, fir and hemlock forests.
+After enjoying a delicious breakfast, we will begin our journey to Punakha, starting early in the morning around 8:00 am to 9:00 am.
+Our route will take us through the captivating Dochu La Pass (3,100m/10,170ft), where, on clear days, we are treated to breathtaking views of the majestic Himalayas.
+Continuing our drive, we will venture downhill, passing through the enchanting landscapes of rhododendron , fir and hemlock forests.
 On the way, we visit Chimi Lhakhang, a fertility temple dedicated to the Divine Madman or Lama Drukpa Kuenley.
 After reaching Punakha, we also visit Punakha Dzong which was built between 1637-1638 and is the second oldest and the second largest dzong in Bhutan.
+After visiting the dzong, we enjoy the last day of Talo festival which is well known for its mask and Atsara dances, offering us a unique and vibrant glimpse into Bhutanese culture and traditions.
 Overnight in Punakha.

 After an early breakfast, we drive to Bumthang, the cultural heartland of Bhutan.
 The route is along a spectacular winding road, crossing a 3,300-meter-high Pele La pass.
 There is even a chance of spotting yaks on the trail at certain times of a year.
 Next we stop in Trongsa for lunch after which we visit Trongsa Dzong, a masterpiece in Bhutanese architecture.
 Then, we proceed to Bumthang through lush valleys and hilly forests.
 Along the way we stop at a yathra (textile weaving) factory, where the yathras are designed with patterns unique to Bumthang, and we can even watch some of the weavers at their looms.
 Overnight in Bumthang.